cebrusfs/popstar-solver/README.md

 The board file should contain 10 lines, each with 10 characters representing the tiles (R, G, B, Y, P, or . for empty), without spaces.
 The board should represent a stable state: tiles must have settled under gravity (i.e., no tiles floating above empty cells within the same column).

-For example, a board with some empty cells in the top-right might look like this in the file:
+For example, a valid 10x10 board might look like this in the file:
 ```
-RGYBPRG...
+RRGYB.RYPG
-BPRGYBP...
+GRBYP.PYRB
-YRGYBPG...
+PYBRGGRYPB
-GYBPMRGYBP
+BYPGRYBPGR
-PMRGYBPMRG
+RYBPGGBYPR
-RGYBPRGYBP
+PGRYBRYPGB
-BPRGYBPMRG
+YBRPGPBRYP
-YRGYBPGRBP
+GBYPRYGBPR
-GYBPMRGYPM
+PYBGRPBYGR
-PMRGYBPMRG
+RBGPYRYBGP
 ```

 **Examples:**